AndersDeath/diary2/000-current.md

 Thist day was nice but and I did really a lot of things.
 It's not so often thing last times but today I did something extraordinary.
 First of all I tasted my work finally.
 I had a good rest at night and it helped me to be ready for work.
 I did a lot of notes in my files, improved a lot of thigs, etc. Also I finally recieved my packages from temu with things that I wanted to obtain for some time.
 It's a case for documents and powerbank.
 My phone is not so good anymore and battery is quite tiered.
 If I go out for some walk and take photos the energy is going out very fast.
 So yes, now I am really better prepared for such situation.
 It's less than a month to my Armenia trip.
 I am going to close some bank accounts there and finally finish teeth treatment.
 I hope everything will be fine in this terms.
 So yes, the day productive and quite well done.
 I am glad about myself.

-# 23 Juli - Mondag - Berlin - 670 Tag der Einwanderung - Warm Rainy
+# 23 Juli - Dienstag - Berlin - 670 Tag der Einwanderung - Warm Rainy

 I decided to apply a new approach for my deals.
 Now I write down everything I did during my days on my job in order ro remember what I was finished and what actually was going on.
 It helps me very much with selfcontrol.
 Besides that I was in the office today and the day was hard.
 I had tons of call about everything and was really tiered.
 I am actually still tiered.
 It is really hard people.
 I expected that it will be hard and it is.

+# 24 Juli - Mondag - Berlin - 670 Tag der Einwanderung - Warm Sunny